M.S. in Dietetics and Nutrition for Pre-Professionals

 Alternatively, the program provides additional study in dietetics and nutrition for Registered Dietitians (RDs)/Registered Dietitian Nutritionists (RDNs) currently registered through the Commission on Dietetic Registration.
 This is a didactic only track.

 The M.S. in Dietetics and Nutrition is an online program for the required classes.
-The supervised experiential learning rotations are currently only based in Alaska.
+The supervised experiential learning rotations are based in Alaska and may be scheduled in other states.
+Please schedule a meeting with the program director to discuss other possible locations of interest.
 Reliable computer and internet access are required.
 Some online classes have required meeting times.
 For more information about the technology that is needed to participate in the online program see the Online Class Requirements.

 • Program Description, Mission, Goals and Objectives

 The UAA Graduate Program (GP) in Nutrition and Dietetics prepares students for entry-level nutrition and dietetics practice in current and future practice settings.
 Students in the program complete both the didactic and the supervised experiential learning requirements, in a cohort model, with a program length of two academic years, full-time (fall and spring for two years, plus one summer).
-Classes are online and students complete supervised experiential learning rotations for 16-20 hours per week, as arranged by the program director, at locations throughout Alaska.
+Classes are online and students complete supervised experiential learning rotations for 16-20 hours per week, as arranged by the program director, at locations throughout Alaska, and other states upon approval.
 Applicants may discuss part-time options with the program director.

 Objectives: